No. 1 pick in NHL Draft Lottery to be decided Aug. 10 by second drawing

 Each of the 16 teams that will play in the best-of-5 qualifier series has a chance to get the No. 1 pick: the Arizona Coyotes, Calgary Flames, Carolina Hurricanes, Chicago Blackhawks, Columbus Blue Jackets, Edmonton Oilers, Florida Panthers, Minnesota Wild, Montreal Canadiens, New York Islanders, New York Rangers, Nashville Predators, Pittsburgh Penguins, Toronto Maple Leafs, Vancouver Canucks and Winnipeg Jets.

-The 2020 draft will be held after the playoffs, which do not have a start date.
-It was originally scheduled for June 26-27 in Montreal but was postponed due to concerns surrounding the coronavirus.
+The 2020 draft was originally scheduled for June 26-27 in Montreal but was postponed due to concerns surrounding the coronavirus.

 2020 NHL DRAFT ORDER